-2022 2021 2020 Statutory federal income tax rate 21.0 % 21.0 % 21.0 % State and local income taxes, net of federal income tax benefit 1.1 (2.6) (1.8) Patronage earnings (13.6) (11.4) (13.1) Domestic production activities deduction (3.2) (8.2) (19.0) Export activities at rates other than the U.S. statutory rate 0.4 0.5 1.8 Intercompany transfer of business assets (0.1) (4.7) (1.6) Increase in unrecognized tax benefits 0.8 4.2 Valuation allowance 0.2 (0.2) (1.0) Tax credits 0.2 Other 1.5 (2.6) (0.2) Effective tax rate 7.3 % (7.4)% (9.5)%
+2023 2022 2021

+Statutory federal income tax rate 21.0 % 21.0 % 21.0 %

+State and local income taxes, net of federal income tax benefit 1.1 1.1 (2.6)

+Patronage earnings (13.0) (13.6) (11.4)

+Domestic production activities deduction (3.2) (3.2) (8.2)

+Export activities at rates other than the U.S. statutory rate (0.2) 0.4 0.5

+Intercompany transfer of business assets (0.1) (4.7)

+Increase in unrecognized tax benefits 0.8

+Valuation allowance 0.2 (0.2)

+Other (0.3) 1.5 (2.6)

+Effective tax rate 5.4 % 7.3 % (7.4)%

-Primary drivers of the fiscal 2022 income tax expense were increased nonpatronage earnings and other nondeductible items, which are partially offset by the current Domestic Production Activities Deduction ("DPAD") benefit during fiscal 2022.
+Primary drivers of fiscal 2023 and 2022 income tax expense were increased nonpatronage earnings and other nondeductible items, which were partially offset by the current Domestic Production Activities Deduction ("DPAD") benefit.
 Primary drivers of the fiscal 2021 income tax benefit were retaining the current DPAD benefit and from tax planning associated with certain assets.
-Primary drivers of the fiscal 2020 income tax benefit were retaining the current DPAD benefit and the settlement of a U.S. federal audit, resulting in additional tax credit carryovers, which were partially offset by an increase in our uncertain tax position.

 We file income tax returns in the U.S. federal jurisdiction, as well as various state and foreign jurisdictions.
 Our uncertain tax positions are affected by the tax years that are under audit or remain subject to examination by the relevant taxing authorities.
-We are currently under examination for fiscal years 2016 through 2019.
-Fiscal years 2007 through 2015 remain subject to examination for certain issues.
+Fiscal years 2007 through 2019 remain subject to examination for certain issues.

 Reserves are recorded against unrecognized tax benefits when we believe certain fully supportable tax return positions are likely to be challenged and we may or may not prevail.
 If we determine that a tax position is more likely than not to be sustained upon audit, based on the technical merits of the position, we recognize the benefit by measuring the amount that is greater than 50% likely of being realized.
 We reevaluate the technical merits of our tax positions and recognize an uncertain tax benefit, or derecognize a previously recorded tax benefit, when there is (i) completion of a tax audit, (ii) effective settlement of an issue, (iii) a change in applicable tax law including a tax case or legislative guidance, or (iv) expiration of the applicable statute of limitations.
 Significant judgment is required in accounting for tax reserves.
-A reconciliation of the gross beginning and ending amounts of unrecognized tax benefits for the periods presented follows:
+A reconciliation of the gross beginning and ending amounts of unrecognized tax benefits for the periods is presented as follows:

-2022 2021 2020 ( rs in thousands) ) Balance at beginning of period \$ 122,149 \$ 119,150 \$ 101,128 Additions attributable to current year tax positions 2,000 14,410 Additions attributable to prior year tax positions 2,810 15,974 6,128 Reductions attributable to prior year tax positions (14,975) (2,516) Balance at end of period \$ 124,959 \$ 122,149 \$ 119,150
+2023 2022 2021 (Dollars in thousands) Balance at beginning of period \$ 124,959 \$ 122,149 \$ 119,150 Additions attributable to current year tax positions 2,000 Additions attributable to prior year tax positions 894 2,810 15,974 Reductions attributable to prior year tax positions (14,975) Balance at end of period \$ 125,853 \$ 124,959 \$ 122,149

-If we were to prevail on all positions taken in relation to uncertain tax positions, \$115.1 million of the unrecognized tax benefits would ultimately benefit our effective tax rate.
+If we were to prevail on all positions taken in relation to uncertain tax positions, \$116.0 million of the unrecognized tax benefits would ultimately benefit our effective tax rate.
 It is reasonably possible that the total amount of unrecognized tax benefits could significantly change in the next 12 months.

-We recognized interest and penalties related to unrecognized tax benefits in our provision for income taxes.
-We recognized benefits of \$0.7 million and \$1.4 million and expense of \$1.0 million for interest and penalties related to unrecognized tax benefits in our Consolidated Statements of Operations for the years ended August 31, 2022, 2021 and 2020, respectively, and a related \$3.3 million and \$2.5 million interest payable on our Consolidated Balance Sheets as of August 31, 2022 and 2021, respectively.
+We recognize interest and penalties related to unrecognized tax benefits in our provision for income taxes.
+We recognized benefits of \$0.8 million, \$0.7 million and \$1.4 million for interest and penalties related to unrecognized tax benefits in our Consolidated Statements of Operations for the years ended August 31, 2023, 2022 and 2021, respectively, and a related \$3.7 million and \$3.3 million interest payable on our Consolidated Balance Sheets as of August 31, 2023 and 2022, respectively.